thomas694/WpfImageViewer/README.md

     * 0 disables the status text
     * a negative value disables fadeout
 * RunAnimatedGifs
-    * run the animated gif or show a preview only
+    * run the animated gif/gifv or show a preview only
     * default: True
 * ShowHelpOnLoad
     * shows a help screen on application/dialog load